Self-isolation (ERH & Handel)

 Wipe shared surfaces and equipment

-Take care to wipe down all surfaces and other items in the shared kitchen before and after you use them.
+Take care to wipe down all surfaces and other items in the shared bathroom before and after you use them, using the disinfectant wipes provided.

 If you become more unwell